anthonyrisinger/cga/9/cga+01.md

 Traditional methods remain optimal for narrow, performance-critical tasks.
 Real-time triangle rasterization, for example, has been optimized for decades to work with specific hardware architectures.
 Attempting to replace such highly-tuned algorithms with general GA operations would likely reduce performance without compensating benefits.

 The power of geometric algebra lies not in wholesale replacement but in providing a framework that reveals connections between specialized tools.
+In practice, this often leads to hybrid architectures that leverage GA's unification where it provides the most value while retaining specialized methods for performance-critical operations.
 When building a robotics system that needs to compose rigid transformations, GA's motors provide a cleaner abstraction than separate rotation and translation components.
 When implementing a CAD kernel that must handle diverse geometric queries, the meet operation's uniformity can significantly reduce architectural complexity.
 When teaching geometric concepts, GA's unified framework can provide insights that would be difficult to achieve with fragmented tools.

 Adopting geometric algebra requires careful consideration of trade-offs.
 The framework typically requires more memory per geometric object (a conformal point needs up to 5 floats versus 3 for a Euclidean point, though sparse representations can reduce this overhead).
 Some operations that are simple in specialized frameworks may require more computation in GA.
 The learning curve, while rewarding, requires an upfront investment comparable to learning any sophisticated mathematical framework.